Bill Trembath worked at Moble for thirty-eight years; as Pa Rutledge often comments, “He was almost permanent.”

 In 1990, we shifted the remaining room of his hut and it became for many years the School House for the four Rutledge sisters and a long line of varyingly traumatised governesses.
 When boarding school finally beckoned the last child, we cleaned out the broken rulers and the old Traeger radio and it was turned into a bedroom.

-Bill’s Hut now belies its tumultuous years of Rutledge education and is a place of calm reflection with a double brass bed, pot belly stove and a short walk to the best shower in western Queensland.
+Bill’s Hut now belies its tumultuous years of Rutledge education and is a place of calm reflection with a double brass bed, pot belly stove and a private outdoor shower deck.

 ENQUIRE ABOUT THIS ROOM